Factorization Regret mediates compositional generalization in latent space: Discussion

 This view also offers a framework for understanding the complementary cognitive maps of the Hippocampus and OFC \citep{Wikenheiser2016OverTR, Wikenheiser2017SuppressionOV, Knudsen2020ClosedLoopTS, Wang2020InteractionsBH, Mzrak2021TheHA, Lin2024HippocampalAO}.
 While the Hippocampus is well suited for dynamic environments where order matters \citep{Raju2024SpaceIA}, sequential Bayesian inference in a stationary environment is permutation invariant.
 According to our framework, the Hippocampus compresses ordered sensory sequences into embeddings which encode how underlying causal factors would interact if they co-occurred.
 Once consolidated into the cortex, the task-relevant embeddings must be integrated across multiple timescales, sensory modalities and levels of abstraction.
 This likely requires top-down control of inter-cortical communication.
 We propose that the OFC is this cortical conductor, recruiting the distributed cortical representations of independent latent variables into a brain-wide model of the world through its robust connections with limbic, thalamic, and neuromodulatory systems \citep{RempelClower2007RoleOO, gao2007functional, Takahashi2009TheOC, Lodge2011TheMP, Jo2016PrefrontalRO, Namboodiri2019SinglecellAT, Weitz2019ThalamicIT}.
-This would imply that the integration of information distributed throughout the cortex should be permutation invariant.
-Incidentally, treating the environment as fixed (yet unknown) is precisely the assumption that makes meta-learning tractable \citep{Ortega2019MetalearningOS}.
-In summary, we propose that maximization of Semantic Interaction Information serves as an objective for which the OFC and Hippocampus collaborate; the Hippocampus consolidates ordered sequences into compositional representations embedded throughout the cortex, meanwhile the OFC expands interactions between relevant representations into a cognitive map for optimizing novel objectives.
+Furthermore, if the OFC uses the assumption that makes meta-learning tractable --that the world is fixed but unknown \citep{Ortega2019MetalearningOS}-- its integration of information distributed throughout the cortex would be order-invariant, complementing the Hippocampus' role in sequence learning.
+In summary, we propose that discovering Factorization Regret serves as an objective for which the OFC and Hippocampus collaborate; the Hippocampus consolidates ordered sequences into compositional representations embedded throughout the cortex, meanwhile the OFC recruits these representations and expands their interactions into a cognitive map on which to perform offline optimization.